 Second, individuals can learn more about the newly created minor in Leadership Studies.
 This program allows anyone to gain essential training in leadership, public speaking, organizational/group dynamics, management, ethics, diversity, and communication while providing opportunities to put these skills and strategies into practice in meaningful ways.

-Fourth, the CLI hosts the annual President’s Leadership Dialogue.
+Third, the CLI hosts the annual President’s Leadership Dialogue.
 This year’s event will occur on February 25 at 7:00 p.m. in Drayton Hall.
 Our guest speaker is Deogratias Niyizonkiza from Burundi.
 His personal story of courage and overcoming adversity make him the ideal candidate to speak with us about leadership and dedication.
 The event is free and open to the public.

 Finally, the CLI is partnering with several units on campus such as the Division of Student Affairs, USC Connect, the Capstone Scholars Program, the Center for Teaching Excellence, and many more to develop additional programs and projects.